 Connections in Older Age

-Addresses the concern of social isolation of older residents and argues that it leads to lower quality of life.
+This is a resource from the United Kingdom, which addresses the concern of social isolation of older residents and argues that it leads to lower quality of life.
 It includes a report that talks about best practices to avoid social isolation in older age.

 Organization(s): Campaign to End Loneliness